lmaccherone/LineCommands.codaplugin/README.md

 To install:

-1. Download the zip or tar.gz package
+1. Download the zip package
+2. Unzip it.
+You'll end up with a folder named like lmaccherone-LineCommands.codaplugin-3bf2410
-2. Rename it to LineCommands.codaplugin
+3. Rename the folder to LineCommands.codaplugin
-3. Move it to ~/Library/Application Support/Coda/Plug-ins/
+4. Move the renamed folder to ~/Library/Application Support/Coda/Plug-ins/
-4. Restart Coda
+5. Restart Coda